vickytnz/northlandca-static/faqs.md

 {% capture accordion_content3 %}

 Absolutely.
-Although we are based in Whangarei we can provide taxation and accounting services to anyone in New Zealand or anyone with New Zealand reporting requirements.
+Although we are based in Whangarei and Kerikeri we can provide taxation and accounting services to anyone in New Zealand or anyone with New Zealand reporting requirements.

 For business advisory and support we can assist anyone, anywhere.
 {% endcapture %}

 {% include accordion.html title="I’m not in Northland, can Northland Chartered Accountants still be my accountant?" content=accordion_content3 %}

 {% capture accordion_content4 %}

 Of course.
 Northland Chartered Accountants is a Xero partner and 100% Xero certified.
 This means we can set up your Xero subscription and account, and provide both Xero training and ongoing support.
-This training is available online, but can be done face to face in the Whangarei area.
+This training is available online, but can be done face to face in the Whangarei of Kerikeri areas.
 Xero training covers everything you need to get up and running plus a few tips and tricks.

 {% endcapture %}